Rahmaniac.com is a dedicated tribute to the Academy Award Winning Musician A.R. Rahman

 Ratnam discovers Rahman: Start of a Legendary Collaboration

-One day, at an awards function for excellence in the field of advertising, Mani Ratnam chanced upon a young man who received the award for the best ad jingle which he had composed for the popular Leo Coffee ad.
-At the celebrations party that followed the awards presentation ceremony, Mani Ratnam was introduced to the young composer by his cousin Sharada Trilok of Trish Productions for whose company the young man had produced some outstanding work.
+One day, at an awards function for excellence in the field of advertising, Mani Ratnam chanced upon a young man who received the award for the best ad jingle he had composed for the popular Leo Coffee ad.
+At the celebrations party that followed the awards presentation ceremony, Mani Ratnam was introduced to the young composer by his cousin Sharada Trilok of Trish Productions, for whose company the young man had produced some outstanding work.
 Sharada had words of high praise for the young composer.

-Mani was curious and requested him for a sample of his wares.
+Mani was curious and requested a sample of his work.
 The composer readily complied and invited the director over to his studio.
-Mani Ratnam turned up at the studio only after six months, where the 24 year old lad played out a tune that he had been pushed into composing by his school friend G.Bharat alias Bala when they both had been greatly disturbed by the socio-political tensions in South India over the Cauvery river waters issue.
+Mani Ratnam turned up at the studio six months later, where the 24-year-old lad played a tune that he had been pushed into composing by his school friend G. Bharat alias Bala when they both had been greatly disturbed by the socio-political tensions in South India over the Cauvery river waters issue.

-Listening to the tune that was played, Mani was hooked instantly.
-Without a second thought he signed on the composer to score the music for his next film.
-That film did not work out but Mani signed him on for a new film which was to be produced by the veteran Tamil director K.Balachander for his respected ‘Kavithalayaa’ banner.
+Listening to the tune, Mani was hooked instantly.
+Without a second thought, he signed on the composer to score the music for his next film.
+That film did not work out, but Mani signed him on for a new film to be produced by the veteran Tamil director K. Balachander for his respected ‘Kavithalayaa’ banner.
 That film was ‘Roja’.
-That tune would become the song “Tamizha Tamizha” in ‘Roja’.
-The music of the film would be a phenomenal success that would revolutionise modern day Indian film music.
-The name of the 25-year old composer was A. R. Rahman.
+The tune would become the song “Tamizha Tamizha” in ‘Roja’.
+The music of the film would be a phenomenal success that would revolutionize modern-day Indian film music.
+The name of the 25-year-old composer was A.R.
+Rahman.
 And the rest, as they say, is history.

-Such was the confidence of the music company, Venus, in the Rahman-Ratnam combination that they started with an unprecedented initial run of 2 million cassettes, then notched up sales of 6 million and are still going strong.
-It even successfully survived the onslaught of what later became the year’s biggest hit, Kuch Kuch Hota Hai.
-So much so, that just on the strength of its music, Dil Se.. succeeded in gaining the distinction of being the first Asian film to enter the U.K. Top 10.
-Moviegoers in London said that it is the music that drew them to the movie halls.
+Such was the confidence of the music company, Venus, in the Rahman-Ratnam combination that they started with an unprecedented initial run of 2 million cassettes, then notched up sales of 6 million, and are still going strong.
+It even successfully survived the onslaught of what later became the year’s biggest hit, ‘Kuch Kuch Hota Hai’.
+So much so, that just on the strength of its music, ‘Dil Se..’ succeeded in gaining the distinction of being the first Asian film to enter the U.K. Top 10.
+Moviegoers in London said that it was the music that drew them to the movie halls.
 Such is the spell that the music from the Rahman-Ratnam combination has cast over music lovers.

 Total